 Chris Potter on It Could Happen to You:

 Just because you don’t play a harmonic instrument doesn’t mean that you can’t play and improvise tunes by yourself.
 Check out this surprisingly melodic version of Ari Hoenig playing Anthropology.
 You can hear a fragment of the melody at the beginning of the video and the melody returns loud and clear at the end (1:38).

 Improvising music out of thin air is not easy to do.
-You have to look into this deep, dark abyss and just jump with complete abandon.
-Force yourself to throw any self-consciousness to the wind and really try to play what you are feeling and hearing at that moment.
 Even though you may not realize it, these skills are necessary for any performance that you may do.

 What would you do if the pianist or guitarist dropped out when you were soloing?
 Could you keep it together?

 What if the rest of the group dropped out on a tune, could you keep the form and time going?
 In situations like this, it’s sink or swim and these exercises will help you to keep your head above water.

 To give you some inspiration, here’s one of the most creative and free groups to play this music, Miles Davis’ quintet with Wayne Shorter, Herbie Hancock, Ron Carter, and Tony Williams.

 Listen to the quintet playing Madness from the incredible 1967 recording Nefertiti.
 You hear freedom, creativity, and daring.
 There is a form, but there is also spontaneity.
 Time, but no changes.